AubaySpain/testmaker/README.md

 ## Execution
-Build the project via a "*maven clean install*" and then you are ready for execute the automatic test.
+Build the project via a "*mvn clean package*" and then you are ready for execute the automatic test.

 ### Execution via Command Line.
 Run the class **CmdLineAccess**.
 Yo can use different parameters for configure execution, here I leave several possibilities: